 Now, because we have a physical base it doesn’t remove the validity of those experiences.
 The reductionist would call it the illusion of free will.
 I think this is misleading and avoiding the explanation.
 There exists a sense of agency, volition, locus of control, “where one must believe they are an agent in order to function and develop a theory of mind.”

 I do not think the question is about everything having a cause and that if everything has a cause then that causes determine everything and jump directly to “free will doesn’t exist”.
 When we talk about free will we rarely discuss the basic constructions of the world and their causations, we rarely talk about particles that bounce and influence our actions.
 We rarely calculate every single moves based on the current state of the universe at that precise moment.
-What we do is talk about someone facing a decision, someone being forced to do something, Someone taking credit, someone being blamed, etc..
+What we do is talk about someone facing a decision, someone were forced to do something, Someone taking credit, someone was blamed, etc.

 It sounds more like its core is about identity and repression of identity